ArvinZJC/ShSzStockHelper-Windows/ShSzStockHelper_Setup/README.md

 **English** | [简体中文](./README-zhCN.md)

-This is the Advanced Installer project folder of the application setup file.
-The files in the folder are mainly used to build the latest application setup file (.exe) with user-friendly UI.
-The setup file can install/modify/uninstall the application on the computer.
+This is the Advanced Installer project folder of the app setup file.
+The files in the folder are mainly used to build the latest app setup file (.exe) with user-friendly UI.
+The setup file can install/modify/uninstall the app on the computer.

 ## ATTENTION

 1. By 23 February 2021, everything looks good with Advanced Installer 18.3.
-I would greatly show my appreciation of this handful setup tool which improves the performance of the application setup file.
+I would greatly show my appreciation of this handful setup tool which improves the performance of the app setup file.
 2. The type of this installer project is **Architect**.

 ## Partial UI (For Reference Only)